mihirchronicles/mihirchronicles.github.io/content/bookshelf/the-creative-act.md

 ---
-title: The Creative Act | A Way of Being by Rick Rubin
+title: The Creative Act by Rick Rubin
 date: "2024-01-01"
 path: "/bookshelf/the-creative-act"
 ---

 ## I. Brief Summary

 Rick Rubin provides wisdom on creativity.
 Rubin is a legendary music producer, and he asserts that we are all inherently creative beings.
 The reason we are alive is to express ourselves in the world and creating art may be the most effective and beautiful method of doing so.
 He provides useful ways to contextualize internal or external battles that an artist faces.
 This is one of the best books I have read on creative process which consists of 78 essays.

 ## II.
 Big Ideas

 - View the creative process through four key phases:
     - Seed: where intuition reigns supreme
     - Experimentation: is playfulness where possibilities are explored without judgment